jameshii26/code-refactor-html-file/README.md

-# Module 1 Challenge - code refactor
+# Code Refactor to the Horiseon page

 ## Description
 This is my updated repo that I refactored the code that is more accessible.
-All the links are working from this update.
+All the links are working with this update.

 # Deployed link
 https://jameshii26.github.io/code-refactor-html-file/